erikh/emu/README.md

   - by use of a INI configuration file
 - clone (stopped) vm images

+## Requirements

+The non-systemd parts probably would work on a mac with few changes.
+Until then this is linux-only.
+You will also need to be a part of your system's `kvm` group.

 ## Stability

 Since emu is a really new project I'll keep this brief: do not depend on this